Social Alliance (Poland)

 The Social Alliance was an electoral coalition created for the 1998 Polish local elections.
 Formed on 27 June 1998, the Social Alliance included the Polish People's Party along with its smaller left-oriented party partners, such as the Labour Union, the National Party of Retirees and Pensioners, the Self-Defence of the Republic of Poland and few members of Alliance of Democrats (Poland).
+The party represented the "independent left" that challenged the anti-communist and pro-communist dichotomy of Polish politics while maintaining a strongly leftist profile inspired by pre-WW2 socialist and agrarian movements.
+It protested against the capitalist reforms carried out in Poland such as austerity, criticizing them for creating massive wealth inequality.
+Nevertheless, the coalition cooperated with the post-communist Democratic Left Alliance as well as the Polish Socialist Party.